sugar-glider27/hawaii-google-maps-analysis/README.md

 - `max_depth`
 - `min_samples_split`

-The model achieving the highest test-set F1 score was selected as the final model.
+The model achieving the highest mean cross-validation F1 was selected as the final model.

 Best hyperparameters: